kolkhis/tech-notes/vim/keybind_cheatsheet.md

 ## Normal Mode

+### Insert text at the same position on the line below/above
-The `CTRL-G j` and `CTRL-G k` commands can be used to insert text in front of a
+The `CTRL-G j` and `CTRL-G k` commands can be used to insert text in front of a column.
-column.
 Example:
 ```c
 int i;
 int j;
 ```
 Position the cursor on the first `int`, type `istatic <C-G>j       `.
-The
-result is:
+The result is:
 ```c
 static int i;
        int j;
 ```
-When inserting the same text in front of the column in every line, use the
-Visual blockwise command `I` `v_b_I`.
+To insert the same text in front of the column in every line, use the Visual blockwise command `I`.
+`:h v_b_I`.

-Using `CTRL-O` splits undo: the text typed before and after it is undone
+Using `CTRL-G u` splits undo: the text typed before and after it is undone separately.
-separately.
+Using `CTRL-O` does the same thing after performing an action.

 ### Toggling Case
 * `gUgU` / `gUU`: Make current line uppercase.